cancervariants/therapy-normalization/README.md

 ### Initialize development environment

-Code style is managed by [flake8](https://github.com/PyCQA/flake8) and checked prior to commit.
+Code style is managed by [Ruff](https://github.com/astral-sh/ruff) and [Black](https://github.com/psf/black) and checked prior to commit.

-We use [pre-commit](https://pre-commit.com/#usage) to run conformance tests.
+We use pre-commit to run conformance tests.

-This ensures:
+This performs checks for:

-* Style correctness
+    Code style
+    File endings
-* No large files
+    Added large files
-* AWS credentials are present
+    AWS credentials
-* Private key is present
+    Private keys

 Pre-commit *must* be installed before your first commit.
 Use the following command: